geekygirlsarah/talk-building-your-team-to-last/README.md

-# Building Your Team to Last: Successful Onboarding and Mentoring Practices
+# Building Your Team to Last

 ## Abstract